rackerlabs/design-system/_docs/style/spacing.md

 ### Form elements

+Ensure form element spacing conforms to the following guidelines:

-Add 4px of space between a label and the input.
-Add 8px of space between consecutive, vertically or horizontally stacked inputs on a form.
-Add 16px of space between form element groups.
+- Add 4px of space between a label and the input.
+- Add 8px of space between consecutive, vertically or horizontally stacked inputs on a form.
+- Add 16px of space between form element groups.

 {% endcolumn %}